postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_api_workflow.md

 #### Creating a new schema

-To create a new schema, click 'Add Schema' and select **Create New**.
+To create a new schema, click *Add Schema* and select **Create New**.
 The following screen opens the schema editor with default options selected:

 [![api schema add](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Schema-Editor1a.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Schema-Editor1a.png)